LPP-ERM-KMS/TOMAS/DataAnalysis/README.md

 can be downloaded using your package manager in the form "python-xyz", e.g "python-tkinter".
 (for macos I suggest homebrew)

-If you're on windows, I guess anaconda has you covered?
+### Windows
+🚧 under construction
+I guess in some ide with anaconda loaded you install stuff you don't have yet using pip in the kernel?
 (I haven't willingly used windows in 5 years so idk)